 Article continues below this ad

 Ever since the Next-Gen cars were introduced in 2022, Team Penske has been dominating the Cup Series championship, winning three titles in a row.
-As for Joey Logano, the 34-year-old has found a way to thrive in a complicated format, while his counterparts Denny Hamlin and Kyle Larson have struggled.
-It’s not difficult to see why the No. 22 Chevy driver is enjoying life under the existing postseason framework, having lifted the Bill France Cup in 2018, 2022, and 2024.
+As for Joey Logano, he has found a way to thrive in a complicated format, while his counterparts Denny Hamlin and Kyle Larson have struggled.
+It’s not difficult to see why the No. 22 Chevy driver is enjoying life under the existing postseason framework, having become the 10th driver in NASCAR history to win three or more championships.
 However, could NASCAR look into rewarding consistency by making changes to the existing structure?
-Time will tell.
+Well, only time will tell.

 Have something to say?